marcosbarbero/mars-journey/README.md

   - model: *Model layer*
     - beans: *Model beans - Could be entities if we were using any database*
     - enums: *Model Enums - Invariable values*
-    - repository: *Data repository - Just a fake InMemory repository to keeps the Mars explorer robot and the routing trace*
+    - repository: *Data repository - Just a fake InMemory repository to keeps the Mars explorer*
   - service: *Services to access repository layer*
   - validator: *Validations classes*
   - web: *Web layer*